 Also, we’ll be comparing dynamic mics for those of you who don’t know the difference between a condenser microphone and a dynamic microphone.
 In live stage scenarios, dynamic microphones do not require phantom power and are most prevalent.
-Now that the ground rules have been set, let ‘s look at some of my favorite “budget” microphones and find the best dynamic budget microphone to help you achieve great vocals on a budget!
+Now that the ground rules have been set, let‘s look at some of my favorite “budget” microphones and find the best dynamic budget microphone to help you achieve great vocals on a budget!

 Ultimate Review Of Best Budget Dynamic Microphone

 The Shure SM58 is my favorite dynamic microphone of all time.
-Currently I do use the very first SM58 I bought myself at the tender age of seventeen.
+Currently, I do use the very first SM58 I bought myself at the tender age of seventeen.
 If you are hunting for a sale, you can pick up one of these babies just about anywhere for $100 or maybe a little cheaper.
 My SM58 sounds almost as amazing as it had sounded 32 years before.
-It really still looks pretty good too (thanks to the new basket I picked up a couple years back on Amazon!).
+It really still looks pretty good too (thanks to the new basket I picked up a couple of years back on Amazon!).

-The Shure SM58 also happens to be the industry standard for sound engineers and musicians everywhere, working horse dynamic vocal microphone of choice.
+The Shure SM58 also happens to be the industry standard for sound engineers and musicians everywhere, working horse dynamic vocal microphones of choice.
 Until now, mine has never let me down.
 It has a cardioid pick-up pattern, a natural tone, excellent rejection of feedback, ample power, and just plain works as it should.
 If you have about a hundred bucks to spend on a “budget” microphone, the Shure SM58 can’t go wrong.

 In my search for the best budget microphone is the Shure SM48-LC.
-Essentially, the SM48 is a Shure made SM58 clone!
+Essentially, the SM48 is a Shure-made SM58 clone!
 Looking at the specifications and images, it’s easy to see that in looking closer to the SM58 than in output, this dynamic mic.
 Frequency response is the biggest difference.
 This will affect the overall microphone-generated sound.
 Most people admit after reading numerous reviews that it’s not as good as the SM58 but close to it.
 Many do say it can carry on stage its own and sounds very close to the industry standard SM58.
 Not sure if that’s enough for you but I’m going to have to pass it on.

 Now there’s still an outstanding alternative open for all of us who consider up to $100.00 too expensive for a budget mic.
 One of my favorite clones on the SM58 is the Behringer XM8500.
 I bought two of those microphones about six years ago and over the years they have done very well.
 I used them primarily to back vocals and karaoke.
 I think the XM8500 gives a comparable job to the Shure SM58.
 In this comparison, at around 20 percent of the price of the first two mics, it definitely performs much better than the price would indicate.
 A cardioid pattern, nice tone and good rejection of feedback make this an excellent cheap microphone to sing music of any type.
 I will not hesitate to purchase another two or more of these.